 An Emotional Support Animal can be considered as a reasonable accommodation.
-Disability Services will make this determination on a case-by-case basis and in accordance with Haywood Community College Policy 5.4.5.
+The Student Wellness office will make this determination on a case-by-case basis and in accordance with Haywood Community College Policy 5.4.5.

 Please review Haywood Community College Policy 5.4.5 Service Animals and Other Animals on Campus for more information.